TOF-ND Time-of-flight neutron diffractometer

 |Max. speed for the double chopper||12000 rpm|

 Table 1.
-Main parameters
+The main experimental parameters of TOF-ND

 Figure 3.
-Detector bank
+The 3He detector bank